Back to Templates

 • Adjust the prompt in the "Request Type" node to refine classification accuracy.

-• Verify the output schema in the "Structured Output Parser" node matches expected categories (general, reasoning, coding, google).
+• Verify the output schema in the "Structured Output Parser" node matches expected categories (general, reasoning, coding, search).

 3. Connect AI Models: